 This simple slow cooker turkey recipe is perfect if you don’t want to stress about roasting one in the oven.
 With just a little bit of prep, this delicious whole turkey cooks all day with no brining or basting.
-If you’re wondering how to cook a turkey in a crockpot, you’ve found the easiest and most delicious recipe!
+If you’re wondering how to cook a whole turkey in a crockpot, you’ve found the easiest and most delicious recipe!

 I LOVE Thanksgiving.
 Between the food and family time, it’s one of my very favorite days of the year.
 In college I loved it so much that I actually started hosting a yearly “Friendsgiving” party, complete with a roasted turkey I made myself.

 I will fully admit that the first year I ordered a pre-made turkey that just needed to be heated up because I was convinced it was going to be too complicated for a rookie chef like me.
 However, after that year I was committed to learning how to roast my own turkey from scratch after seeing just how much more expensive a pre-made turkey was!